kaltura/developer-platform-docs/documentation/Introduction-to-Kaltura-Media-Services/How-do-I-use-the-Kaltura-API.md

 weight: 101
 ---

-# How do I use the Kaltura API?

 This guide will enable you to quickly get started building your own media experiences and exploring the platform’s basic capabilities.
 The following topics are

 1. [The Kaltura API](#The Kaltura API)